 14 West Hamilton Street Club

 Club lunches offer an innovative and tasty international menu, drawing on local growers and artisans.
 A typical lunch includes a first course, entrée, cheese course, and dessert, along with the Chef’s famous popovers or another home-baked bread.
-The carryout menu is similar, with portions for two.
 With notice to the Chef, dietary restrictions can be accommodated.